 Inside, the night chef takes ten-pound trays of ravioli and plates them in to-go boxes.
 Heber Stone owns the restaurant with his mother.
 He says in their first day of providing free food, they made over 300 plates.

-“We wanted to just touch base with everybody, that was the most important thing to me, get back to cooking, get out our employees back to working and then feed everybody,” he says.
+“We wanted to just touch base with everybody.
+That was the most important thing to me -- get back to cooking, get our employees back to working and then feed everybody,” he says.

-Tourism makes up basically 100 percent of Port Aransas’ economy - more than 5 million residents come here each year.
-Shells is one of ten restaurants that’s now open.
+Tourism makes up basically 100 percent of Port Aransas’s economy - more than 5 million residents come here each year.
+Shells is one of ten restaurants now open.
 There are about 60 restaurants on the island.
-Stone says its determination that will bring Port A back.
+Stone says it's determination that will bring Port A back.

-“I don’t think port Aransas is going to take no for an answer, they’re just going to for it, and the people that are here want to see this town get back to normal, and they want to feel that normal feeling themselves,” Stone adds.
+“I don’t think Port Aransas is going to take no for an answer.
+They’re just going to go for it, and the people that are here want to see this town get back to normal, and they want to feel that normal feeling themselves,” Stone adds.

 Months of repair are on the horizon for just about everyone.
 The chamber of commerce says about half the restaurants hope to be back in operation sometime between Thanksgiving and Christmas.
 Until then, volunteers say they’ll try to fill the gaps.